-Located in Northeast Alberta, approximately 200 kilometres from Edmonton, St. Paul has all the services you could want such as excellent education, hospital, medical centres, and daycare/day home services.
-Shopping centres, numerous sports and recreational centres including a swimming pool, bowling alley and an 18 hole golf course.
+St. Paul, Alberta has all the services you could want such as excellent education, hospital, medical centres, and daycare/day home services.
+There is also shopping centres, numerous sports and recreational centres including a swimming pool, bowling alley and an 18 hole golf course.

 If you're looking for a modern office space for your small business, our St. Paul Business Incubators are the perfect solution.
 Learn more here.